-- 1. Publish the GEP on the website. - 2.
-Embed GE principles into organisation's regulations and policies. - 3.
-Include the active use and encouragement of inclusive, gender neutral language around the organisation. - 4.
-Organise awareness events. - 5.
-Dedicate resources and funds for GE activities. - 6.
-Establish procedures and support services against discrimination, harassment or violence in the workplace. - 7.
+- 1. Publish the updated version GEP on the website - 2.
+Embed GE principles into organisation regulations and policies - 3.
+Monitor indicators, identify obstacles and solutions and make recommendations to the Executive Board - 4.
+Include the active use and encouragement of inclusive, gender neutral language around the organisation. - 5.
+Give all staff and new recruits a charter of good conduct - 6.
+Dedicate resources and funds for GE activities. - 7.
 Establish dedicated spaces facilitating activities beyond working needs (e.g. child friendly areas). - 8.
-Participate in EU and national events and instruments or GF.
+Participate in EU and national events and instruments on GE. - 9.
+Disseminate such external events to all staff when participation is open to the public - 10.
+Communicate on international days against discriminations or violence to increase awareness - 11.
+Creation of a web portal with information on courses, seminars, project calls, networking etc to group and facilitate access to all relevant information.